econmonicagr/econmonicagr.github.io/_pages/about.md

 ======
 I am an economist at the International Monetary Fund.
 I received my Ph.D. in Economics at the University of Washington.

-I am an applied macroeconomist with a [research portfolio](https://econmonicagr.github.io/research/) comprised of papers in international macroeconomics, macro-finance, and applied time series analysis.
-And my passion is to develop theory-based policy implications through empirical work.
+As a lifelong learner, I prioritize what I can learn over what I can earn.
+My work as an applied macroeconomist ([research portfolio](https://econmonicagr.github.io/research/))spans international macroeconomics, macro-finance, and applied time series analysis.
+My passion is to develop theory-based policy implications through empirical work.

 CV